 Fundamental difference between an investment adviser, and those who are NOT investment advisers, by registration and regulation.

 I’m registered for fee only investment advice under the Investment Advisers Act of 1940 … How can you tell if someone is registered this way?
 Look at their ADV which they are required by the Act to give you either before or soon after you meet (you can request it earlier too) ….
 WHO is listed as the Registered Investment Adviser?
 Didn’t get an ADV?
 Then it is likely they’re registered under the Act below (for sales).
-Note that I am Not currently registered, and thus not able to advise, those in Texas or Louisiana which are States who don’t recognize adviser registrations from other States.
+Note that I am Not currently registered, and thus not able to advise, those in Louisiana which is a State who don’t recognize adviser registrations from other States.

 Fee ONLY means there is NO THIRD PARTY biasing the relationship through other compensation or incentives.
 Fees to the advisor are ONLY from the client, no third party.
 Fee ONLY is also how adviser can truly call themselves a fiduciary (Fiduciary 101).